 Supporting Local Communities

-We engage in social contribution activities to support and enhance the social and economic development of host communities in response to their needs.
-INPEX contributed JPY 2 billion to social investment programs in FY2021.
-Next generation education and training is one of the focus areas for our social investment activities, comprising approximately 30% of our global social investment spend in FY2021.
-Regular meetings are held between CSR teams in Tokyo, Australia, Indonesia and Abu Dhabi to provide updates on community engagement and contribution activities and to share lessons learned.
+We engage in social contribution programs to support and enhance the social and economic development of local communities in response to their needs.
+We contributed 3 billion yen to social investment activities in FY2022.
+Regular meetings are held between CSR teams in Tokyo, Perth, Jakarta, Abu Dhabi, and Oslo to provide updates on community engagement and contribution activities and to share lessons learned.

-Since 2009, we have engaged in diverse activities at the Abadi LNG Project in Indonesia to support the sustainable growth of local communities, including efforts to preserve the environment and traditional culture and create economic opportunities.
-We identify community needs through dialogue with stakeholders and carry out activities that serve those needs, based on the Social Investment Strategy, which is formulated from a medium- to long-term strategic perspective.
+Since FY2009, we have engaged in diverse activities at the Abadi LNG Project in Indonesia to support the sustainable growth of local communities, including efforts to preserve the environment and traditional culture and create economic opportunities.
+We identify community needs through dialogue with stakeholders and carry out activities that serve those needs, based on the Social Investment Strategy, which has been developed with a medium- to long-term strategic perspective.

-A wide array of activities have been planned and are being implemented under the Social Investment Strategy 2021-2023, which was drafted in December 2020.
-Five focus areas have been identified under this Strategy: (1) strengthening local economies; (2) education; (3) public health; (4) environment; and (5) strategic community contribution.
-Key efforts made in FY2021 include the following:
+A wide array of activities were planned and are now being implemented under the Social Investment Strategy 2021–2023, which was drafted in FY2020.
+Five focus areas were identified under this strategy: (① Improvement of local economies; ➁ Education; ③ Public health; ④ the Environment; and ⑤ Strategic community contribution.
+Key efforts made in FY2022 include the following:

 Scholarship & Mentoring Program:

-We supported efforts to secure a clean drinking water supply for the community nearest the project site.
+Supported efforts to secure a clean drinking water supply for the community nearest the project site.
 Specifically, we worked together with the community and the local government to install a community water tank and supply pipelines.
-We also carried out actions with local authorities to educate local residents on public health and water management and to encourage them to follow recommended hygienic practices.

 Tanimbar Ikat Weaving Development Program:

-We provided support to help preserve, pass down, and spread the culture of ikat (traditional woven textiles) in the Tanimbar Islands in Maluku Province, and create new markets for these textiles.
+Provided support to help preserve, pass down, and spread the culture of ikat (traditional woven textiles) in the Tanimbar Islands, and create new markets for these textiles.

 Environmental Preservation and Conservation Program:

-We planted native trees along major roads in urban areas in collaboration with local environmental authorities.
-We also helped to develop, maintain, and manage a local park.
+Planted native trees along major roads in urban areas in collaboration with local environmental authorities.
+We also help to develop, maintain, and manage a local park.

 Scholarship Program (INPEX Scholarship Foundation)

-Our business activities in Abu Dhabi have entered a new phase following: the acquisition of an interest in the onshore oil fields in 2015; the extension of an interest in the Upper Zakum oil field in 2017; and the extension of an interest in the Satah and Umm Al- Dalkh oil fields and acquisition of an interest in the Lower Zakum oil field, both in 2018.
-In addition, we were awarded the rights to operate Onshore Block 4 in 2019 and are undertaking exploration activities.
-To further enhance our long-term relationship with the UAE and Abu Dhabi over the next 40 years, we focus our social contribution activities on support for the country’s next generation.
+Our business activities in Abu Dhabi have entered a new phase with: the acquisition of concessions in the onshore oil fields in 2015; the extension of our Upper Zakum Oil Field interests in 2017; and the extension of our Satah Oil Field and Umm Al Dalkh Oil Field interests and acquisition of an interest in the Lower Zakum Oil Field, both in 2018.
+In addition, we were awarded the rights to operate Onshore Block 4 in 2019 and are currently undertaking exploration activities.
+We operate in Abu Dhabi through our subsidiary Japan Oil Development Co., Ltd. (JODCO), which celebrated its 50th anniversary in 2023.
+We took this occasion to establish the INPEX JODCO Foundation to continue to strengthen our social contribution activities in Abu Dhabi.
+To further enhance our long-term relationship with the UAE and Abu Dhabi, we focus our social contribution activities on education for the country’s next generation.

 Introduction of Kumon Method to Abu Dhabi

-We also strive to promote the spread of judo in the UAE by supporting the training of young, Abu Dhabi-based judoka by a judo instructor invited from Tokai University in Japan.
-We also co-host the annual Judo Japanese Ambassador’s Cup tournament in Abu Dhabi.
+We strive to promote the spread of judo in Abu Dhabi by supporting the training of young judoka by a judo instructor invited from Tokai University in Japan.
+We also cohost the annual Judo Japanese Ambassador’s Cup tournament in Abu Dhabi and the UAE.

-Our Akita Field Office staff teams up with local residents to plant flower seeds along Cosmos Road in Akita City’s Yabase district, while Nagaoka Field Office employees join with agricultural workers and organizations to pick up litter and maintain flower beds in the area around Koshijihara Plant.
+Our Akita Field Office employees team up with relevant local organizations to plant flower seeds along Cosmos Road in Akita City’s Yabase district.
+Nagaoka Field Office employees join with agricultural workers and organizations to pick up litter and maintain flower beds in the area around Koshijihara Plant.

-Personnel at Naoetsu LNG Terminal participate in beach clean-ups organized by a local environmental group, pick up litter and cut grass along roads near the office, and carry out other beautification activities to do their bit for the local community.
-We also support requests for educational field trip opportunities from the local community—e.g. government offices, residents, businesses, and other stakeholders—and offer tours that explore the terminal’s LNG tanks and other facilities.
-The tour includes a stop at the on-site INPEX Museum, a small theater that screens a fascinating video presentation of the story of oil and natural gas—from its formation through to its use in our everyday lives.
-(The tour program was suspended in 2021 due to COVID-19 precautions).
+Employees at our Naoetsu LNG Terminal participate in beach clean-ups organized by a local environmental group, pick up litter and cut grass along roads near the office, and carry out other beautification activities to do their bit for the local community.
+We also support requests for educational field trip opportunities from the local community—such as government offices, residents, and businesses—and offer tours that explore the terminal’s LNG tanks and other facilities.
+The tour includes a stop at the on-site INPEX Museum, a small theater that screens a fascinating video presentation of the story of oil and natural gas—from its formation through to its use in our everyday lives (The tour program was suspended in FY2022 due to COVID-19 precautions).